 Nearly half of all adults over age 65 have been diagnosed with Arthritis or a related condition.
 Arthritis causes pain and fatigue that can slow down one’s life and lead to inactivity or isolation for those who are suffering.

 The good news is that there are some steps you or your loved one can take to manage the pain on a day to day basis.
-Below, we have listed six tips to contemplate when dealing with arthritis pain so that life can be enjoyed to the fullest.
+Below, we have listed five tips to contemplate when dealing with arthritis pain so that life can be enjoyed to the fullest.

 Get Daily Exercise: